 Baldur’s Gate 3 The Fiend Warlock Build Guide

 Right from the get-go, the Warlock will be able to choose a suitable Subclass at Level 1.
-In Early Access, The Fiend differs from The Great Old One in terms of the types of Spells they tend to cast.
+The Fiend differs from The Great Old One in terms of the types of Spells they tend to cast.
 For instance, they gain access to mostly offensive ones such as Scorching Ray and Fireball, allowing them to deal massive damage from afar like Sorcerers and Wizards.
 What’s similar between the two, however, is their ability to cast the powerful Cantrip known as Eldritch Blast on top of summoning Familiars due to their patrons.

 With Eldritch Blast, the Warlock can send their target flying into the air while inflicting considerable damage.
 With the creatures they conjure, they’re able to win fights faster.
 In a similar vein, The Fiend Warlock is only Proficient with Light Armor so they’re not that resilient.
 As such, they should be positioned far away from the heat of Combat to survive longer.